aerogear/graphback/README.md

 Solution abstract from database storage possibly allows to support any existing storage, by implementing available interface

+## Contributing

+See ./Contributing.md file for more information
 ## License
 Licensed under the APLv2.